kandarpa02/ResNet-training-PyTorch/README.md

 This repository contains a PyTorch training pipleline of ResNet18 on CIFAR-10.
 It a custom `Checkpoint` object to store checkpoints efficiently

+(has amp switch, autocast and GradScalar, with proper checkpointing)

 ## Usage:

 ### Imports: